2010 Purina Yesterday's News brand Do-Gooder Design Challenge

 Fashioned from eco-friendly fibers such as organic cotton, hand-loomed bamboo, hemp and vegan silk, Lara's modular designs are created with a playful geometry that connects to the personalities of the women who wear them.
 Most garments can be wrapped, reversed, and most distinguishably flipped to reveal an entirely different look.

 An aside: Did you notice the cool silver rings she was wearing?
 I loved them and as soon as I had a free moment went online to find some sterling silver rings so I could emulate her look.
-I lucked out and found a site selling beautiful sterling rings.
+I lucked out and found a site selling beautiful sterling rings, including some amazing designs they called sterling silver Pineapple Rings.
 Personally I like sterling silver since it has the whitest color and highest reflectivity of any metal.
 Honestly silver jewelry is a great alternative to the more expensive white gold and platinum.
 And aside from being very affordable, there’s a wide variety of beautiful silver, rings, earrings, bracelets, chains and necklaces available and I just bought myself some.
 Just love Lara's style.

 Acknowledging the impact that we all have on our environment, Lara aspires to preserve and respect our earth in every way possible. " I see my company as a way to support my community - not only by using organic materials while adhering to a “green” lifestyle and workspace - but also by manufacturing locally and working to sustain the sewn products industry in Chicago."